HdlJohanna/GitHubBot/README.md

 * Create Webhooks
 * View Repository insights
 * Manage Webhooks
+* Create and view Issues
+* View Organization Informations

 ## Initialize your Account
 Account Syncs are currently handled via AUTH-Tokens [(How do we use your Data?)](#privacy).
 Connect to your Account: `gh init key`.
 The Bot will dm you, asking for your API-Token.
 This is a One-time-setup.

-Connect a Webhook: `gh init logs user/repo #channel`.
+## Connect a Webhook:
+`gh init logs user/repo #channel`.
-This will create a Webhook pointing to https://github.zerotwo36.repl.co
+This will create a Webhook pointing to https://github.zerotwo36.repl.co.
+You don't have to do anything else.

+## Create an Issue
+`gh issues create user/repo "title" "Issue Body"`
+`gh issues find <ID>`

+## Organziation Management
+`gh org repo orgname reponame`
+`gh org create_hook orgname reponame hook_url`

+## Repository Management
+`gh repo info user/repo`
+`gh repo collab add|remove username/repo user1 user2 user3 ...`
+`gh repo pull user/repo title base head pull-body`

+## Delete my Data!
+If you're uncomfortable with us having access to your Account, you can `gh init keyremove`.

 ### Privacy